Skip to main content

 })(request, response);

-Once this is done, on the dashboard, you just have to add the webhook to the dashboard.
+Once this is done, add the webhook to the dashboard.

 All alerts will now be published to the defined URL.
-Please note that incidents on ServiceNow will auto close when all issues on an alert (incident) have been closed or no longer ongoing.
+Please note that incidents on ServiceNow will auto-close when all issues on an alert (incident) have been closed or are no longer ongoing.

-Note: Some of the webhooks when you try to configure using a generic option, require data to be received in a specific JSON format. for example MS Teams Webhook hence feature requests can be entered in AIZ for such requests.
+Note: Some webhooks, when configured using a generic option, require data to be received in a specific JSON format (e.g. MS Teams Webhook).
+Feature requests for such configurations can be entered in AIZ.

 • In the Webhooks section, click on the webhook you would like to edit.
-This opens up the edit modal and you can modify the webhook.
+This opens the edit modal, where you can modify the webhook.

 In the Webhooks section, click on the webhook you would like to delete.

-This opens up the edit modal and you can click on the red trash can to remove a webhook.
-Please note that this will not delete configuration on your service side.
+This opens the "Edit" modal, where you can click on the red trash can to remove the webhook.
+Please note that this will not delete the configuration on your service side.

 Did this answer your question?